Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 virtual-ip:broadcast no Detected by the virtual-ip resource agent.
 The broadcast address of the IP address of the cryptctl server.
 Only required if this cannot be detected from the IP address.

-filesystem:id no cryptctl-filesystem The ID of the filesystem resource containing the disk encryption keys and records.
+filesystem:id no cryptctl-filesystem The ID of the file system resource containing the disk encryption keys and records.

-filesystem:device yes The device containing the filesystem.
+filesystem:device yes The device containing the file system.
 This can be a block device like /dev/sda... or an NFS share path server:/path.

 filesystem:directory no /var/lib/cryptctl/keydb The directory where the device containing the file system is located.
 This can be a block device like /dev/sda... or an NFS share path server:/path.

-filesystem:fstype yes The filesystem type (for example, NFS, XFS, EXT4).
+filesystem:fstype yes The file system type (for example, NFS, XFS, EXT4).

 filesystem:options no The default options of the selected file system.
 Mount options for the file system.